rpmuller/ePubs/WP1.md

 because he was hurt in fighting, his lover was fined for the boy's cowardice.

-There was little liberty at any stape in the life of a Spartan.
+There was little liberty at any stage in the life of a Spartan.

-Their discipline and order of life continued still, after they were full grown men, For it was not lawful for any man to live as he listed, but they were within tlieir city, as if they had been in a camp, where every man knoweth what allowance he hath to live withal, and what business he hath else to do in his calling.
+Their discipline and order of life continued still, after they were full grown men, For it was not lawful for any man to live as he listed, but they were within their city, as if they had been in a camp, where every man knoweth what allowance he hath to live withal, and what business he hath else to do in his calling.
 To be short, they were all of this mind, that they were not born to serve